MAC Fall ’22 COVID-19 Media Production Policies *Updated 9/26/22

-The Department has therefore produced a series of specific SP 21 COVID-19 policies that supersede many of the regular logistical policies of the Student Production Handbook.
+In coordination with the College’s Covid Operations Group and current on-set filming standards as outlined by the DGA, SAG-AFTRA, IATSE, Teamsters and the Hollywood Basic Crafts, the MAC Department has produced a series of specific FA22 COVID-19 policies that supersede many of the regular protocols of the Student Production Handbook.
 Students are still accountable for all other general department policies (e.g. regarding budget caps, hazardous shooting conditions, release forms, length, etc.) covered in the handbook.

 Your professor will go over these policies with you at the start of the semester, and you are required to sign and return a Safety Contract (issued by your faculty member) acknowledging your understanding of and agreement to adhere to departmental policies before you are permitted to proceed with the class.

-In addition to adhering to departmental policies, students are required to stay informed of and adhere to all College/campus and local/regional health and safety protocols regarding COVID-19.
+In addition to departmental policies, students are required to stay informed of and adhere to all College/campus and local/regional health and safety protocols regarding COVID-19.

 Course-specific information will also be provided by your professor, tailored to the nature of your class context.

-When in doubt ask your professor, or Manager of Digital Production Diana Keeler before proceeding.
-Ignorance of policies and protocols is not an excuse.
+When in doubt ask your professor or the Director of Digital Media & Production, Diana Keeler, before proceeding.
+Ignorance of policies and protocols is not an excuse for noncompliance.

 External Drives, Software, and Computers:

-Any on-set or field-based photography is restricted to either (1) your own personal residential space, or (2) exterior locations where physical distancing protocols are possible, and in either case, only with actors/participants as described above.
-Protocols regarding on- and off-campus location reservations and permits detailed in the Student Production Handbook still apply (see Locations).
+All other standard protocols regarding on- and off-campus location reservations and permits detailed in the Student Production Handbook still apply (see Locations).

 Individuals on your set or at your location must be limited to crew, participants, and performers, and are subject to the protocols detailed in the Crew, Documentary Participants, and Actors sections of these policies.